HL7/US-Core/input/intro-notes/StructureDefinition-us-core-procedure-intro.md

 **Each Procedure Must Support:**

 1. the encounter associated with the procedure

 {% include additional-requirements-intro.md type="Procedure" %}

+1. <span class="bg-success" markdown="1">who was involved in the procedure</span><!-- new-content -->
-1. a reason or indication for referral or consultation*
+2. a reason or indication for referral or consultation*

 *see guidance below